SamyAliSanchez/guess-the-word-master/README.md

 Welcome to this responsive web coding challenge.

-## The challenge

-Create a web page that closely resembles the provided design.

-You can use any tools or resources you like to complete this challenge.
-Each challenge is designed to practice different skills, so be sure to check the challenge description for more information.

-If you need help or have any questions, feel free to [join our community](https://github.com/orgs/devchallenges-io/discussions) and ask for support.

 ## Steps to Complete the Challenge

 - [ ] Start by visiting [devChallenges.io](https://devchallenges.io/), navigate to the challenge page, and begin the challenge.